crowdtap/pollbooth/README.md

 `MemberCache.lookup('jon@example.com')` will return the age of the member with email address `jon@example.com`.

-You need to make sure to start the poller by calling start on the class:
+The poller will start lazily on the first lookup but you can also start it manually.
+This is recommended if populating the cache is expensive and will compromise the first request.
+You should do this in the `after_fork` block if you are using unicorn.
+Otherwise you can do it in an initializer.

 ```ruby
   MemberCache.start
 ```

-You should do this in the `after_fork` block if you are using unicorn.
-Otherwise you can put this in an initializer.

 License
 -------